Is a civil parish the same as a church parish in Ireland?

 These areas are a little more complicated!
 If you are looking for Roman Catholic or Church of Ireland (Protestant) records you will have to look at the Church Parish.
 As the latter was the established Church in Ireland for many years, the Civil Parish boundaries generally followed those of the Church of Ireland parishes.
-So in many ways the Church of Ireland parishes are more easily understood.
+So in many ways, the Church of Ireland parishes are more easily understood.
 For Roman Catholic divisions in Ireland check out the Irish Episcopal Conference website.

-So if your parish is not mentioned on our website, it may mean that you should ‘convert’ to the Civil Parish in order to find out more about it in land, tax, birth, marriage and death records.
+If your parish is not mentioned on our website, it may mean that you should ‘convert’ to the Civil Parish in order to find out more about it in tax, land, birth, marriage and death records.
 You can do this by looking at a map of Church Parishes and then comparing to the Civil Parish Map.
-There are a number of resources available to help including the Irish Times site and Shane Wilson’s Townland Explorer which converts the Civil to Church parish and vice versa.
+There are a number of resources available to help including John Grenham's Irish Places and Shane Wilson’s Townland Explorer which converts the Civil to Church parish and vice versa.
 More Parish Discovery Resources HERE

 Baronies are very old territorial divisions that were originally used more for the purpose of describing real property valuation and ownership than for political and administrative functions.
 A barony would probably have been awarded to someone in recognition of their service to the English Monarchs.
 A Barony was usually a very large landholding that was a subdivision of a County.